The Legend of Heroes: Trails in the Sky: Release

-A remaster, The Legend of Heroes: Trails in the Sky FC Evolution, was released in Japan for the PlayStation Vita on June 11, 2015.
+A remaster, The Legend of Heroes: Trails in the Sky FC Evolution, was developed by Paon DP and published by Kadokawa Games in Japan for the PlayStation Vita on June 11, 2015.
 Evolution updates the user interface and incorporates new features such as voice acting, redesigned character portraits, and a new animated opening cutscene.

 Localization

 The game was localized into English by Xseed Games, who had acquired the rights to bring the Trails in the Sky trilogy to North America in May 2010.
 The length of the script for Trails in the Sky FC, which contains approximately 1.5 million Japanese characters, presented a challenge for the team's editors.
 Jessica Chavez, the game's lead editor, spent nine months working on the script.
-Chavez stated that she would frequently work over 11-12 hours for six days a week.
+Chavez stated that she would frequently work over 11–12 hours for six days a week.
 In 2013, Xseed planned a Windows version of Trails in the Sky to be released in early 2014, but coding issues forced the release date to be pushed back to July.
-According to Xseed localization programmer Sara Leen, much of the code needed to be rewritten from scratch because of technical differences between the PlayStation Portable and Windows versions; these changes frequently introduced new software bugs, further complicating matters.
+Xseed localization programmer Sara Leen stated much of the code needed to be rewritten from scratch because of technical differences between the PlayStation Portable and Windows versions; these changes frequently introduced new software bugs, further complicating matters.

 Reception

 Trails in the Sky received "generally favorable" reviews according to review aggregator Metacritic.
 Neilie Johnson of IGN gave it a positive review, stating that, though "First Chapter is not the most original ever made, like any good JRPG it offers amusing writing, dynamic combat, interesting tasks, an absorbing narrative, and hours upon hours of gameplay" and concluded that "while the game's 50/50 balance between combat and story may not be to everyone's taste, its charm and overall entertainment value make it well worth the investment".
 Hardcore Gamer praised the "rock-solid character writing", noting every character has "their own history, ambitions, and social connections", every non-player character (NPC) "has their own name and motivations and interpersonal relationships with other NPCs", and the influence of Hayao Miyazaki's classic anime film Castle in the Sky on the cast and steampunk setting.
 They also praised the open-ended story, quest design, and combat system, and for having "one of the most complete and enthralling worlds ever rendered", concluding it to be "one of the finest JRPGs in the history of the genre".

-Despite the series's popularity in Japan, Trails in the Sky FC sold poorly in the West upon its initial release for the PSP, but was later ported to the Playstation Vita and PC, which USGamer's Kat Bailey described the game managing to jump to two platforms.
+Despite the series's popularity in Japan, Trails in the Sky FC sold poorly in North America and Europe upon its initial release for the PSP, but USGamer's Kat Bailey described its later PlayStation Vita availability and PC port as a useful revenue stream with little overhead for niche publisher Xseed Games.
+It was named the best RPG of 2011 by RPGFan and among the best games of the year by Wired.